Psicoterapia e Scienze Umane

 In line with these premises, the journal Psicoterapia e Scienze Umane publishes psychoanalytic papers side by side with papers of other disciplines such as psychology, psychiatry, sociology, anthropology, philosophy, science of education, and history.
 Exponents of these disciplines are represented in the editorial and advisory boards of the journal since its foundation.
 At the end of the 1980s the characterization of "service" to the Italian mental health community was better implemented with a series of columns such as "Classics of psychoanalytic research" (30 classic psychoanalytic papers written between 1927 and 1965, and published from 1989 to 1999), "Clinical cases" (since 1987, with many complete clinical cases published and discussed), "Book reviews" (since 1984), "Traces.
 Mummia ridens" (since 2004, with a reconstruction of the history of psychoanalysis and psychotherapy in Italy from theoretical and sociological points of view), and, finally, "Journals" (since 1984), with the contents and the review of selected articles of the main national and international journals of psychotherapy and psychoanalysis (The International Journal of Psychoanalysis, Journal of the American Psychoanalytic Association, Psychoanalytic Quarterly, Contemporary Psychoanalysis, Revue Française de Psychanalise, Psyche, etc.).

-The association "Cooperativa Psicoterapia e Scienze Umane a r.l.", founded in 1978, continues under this name the activities of the Milan Group for the Advancement of Psychotherapy and has the followings goals explicitly stated in the by-laws (February 27, 1978): the publication of journals and books specialized in psychology, psychoanalytic technique, and social sciences (the humanities); continuing education and professional update of its members; the organization of professional meetings on psychology, psychoanalysis, and social sciences.
-The training activities are economically supported only by the participants' registration fees.
+The "Cooperativa Psicoterapia e Scienze Umane a r.l.", founded in 1978, continued under this name the activities of the Milan Group for the Advancement of Psychotherapy and had the followings goals explicitly stated in the by-laws (February 27, 1978): the publication of journals and books specialized in psychology, psychoanalytic technique, and the human sciences (including social sciences and the humanities); continuing education and professional update of its members; the organization of professional meetings on psychology, psychoanalysis, and the human sciences.
+The officers were the following: President: Alberto Merini, M.D.; Board: Pier Francesco Galli, M.D., Alberto Merini, M.D., Eugenia Omodei Zorini, M.D.; Trustees: Marianna Bolko, M.D., Adriana Grotta, Ph.D., Giancarlo Rigon, M.D., Ferruccio Tiberi, M.D. (substitute), Eustachio Loperfido, M.D. (substitute).

 Publications

 The quarterly journal Psicoterapia e Scienze Umane (ISSN 0394-2864; Dewey Decimal Classification [DDC] 616; electronic ISSN 1972-5043) is totally independent from the association.
 It is edited jointly by Pier Francesco Galli, M.D., Marianna Bolko, M.D., and Paolo Migone, M.D. (editor-in-chief), it was founded in 1967 by Pier Francesco Galli, M.D., and since issue no. 1/1982 it is published by FrancoAngeli of Milan.
-It is by far one of the most widely circulated journals in the field of psychology, psychiatry and psychoanalysis in Italy, with more than 1,300 readers and 40 years of history.
+It is by far one of the most widely circulated journals in the field of psychology, psychiatry and psychoanalysis in Italy, with more than 1,000 readers and more than 50 years of history.
 This journal financially is entirely self-supported, and by choice it does not accept economical support by any public or private institution, and never publishes advertisements of any sort.
 It is financed only by subscribers and with issues sold in bookstores.
 In the past decades some important book series have been edited by Pier Francesco Galli:

 National and international scope